deliveredtechnologies/terraform-maven/README.md

   * The [package goal](#tfpackage) can package a Terraform root module for deployment into a Maven repo or it can package that same Terraform root module with its dependencies for deployment into an isolated environemnt or Terraform Enterprise.
 It's all part of a single Maven goal/command.
+* Simple Integration with CI Tools
+  * Get rid of hundreds of lines of untested code in your CI tool and replace it with tested build lifecycle management using Maven!
+Most CI tools either have Maven included or have a Maven plugin available.
+Less Terraformbuild logic in your CI tool means more reliable builds and less CI code to maintain.

 ### Maven Goals

 #### tf:get